Social Icons

 Directed by Stephen Chow

-I recall when I was in the University this was a movie to see back then in 2002, but now watching it again I can barely keep my eyes open.
-I still did enjoy the over the top CGI and the unbelievable football (or soccer) being played, but in the end seeing this movie now in 2020, I cannot remember what I liked about it then.
+I recall when I was in university, this was the movie to see back in 2002.
+But now, watching it again, I can barely keep my eyes open.
+I still enjoyed the over-the-top CGI and the unbelievable football (or soccer) being played, but in the end, watching this movie now in 2020, I can't remember what I liked about it then.

-Nothing has changed, I recall the plot being very out there making no sense at all and the over the top effects, but what I did not recall is the bad pacing in the movie.
-I guess when you are young sometimes these things do not matter.
-The pacing of the movie is so badly done it is hard to keep your excitement.
+Nothing has changed.
+I recall the plot being very out there, making no sense at all, and the over-the-top effects.
+But what I didn't recall was the bad pacing in the movie.
+I guess when you're young, sometimes these things don't matter.
+The pacing is so poorly done that it's hard to keep your excitement up.
 Then the exaggerated CGI is best enjoyed once.
-Watching it again and seeing it being flung around with reckless abandon, just bore the hell out of me.
+Watching it again and seeing it flung around with reckless abandon just bored the hell out of me.

-Later on Fung sees Sing beat up some men using a soccer ball and Kung Fu.
-This gets Fung’s attention and knowing of a football competition with a huge price money, Fung decided to get Sing and form a football team so as to win the money.
-Sing agrees, but to form the team he decided to enroll his other Kung Fu brothers, each with their own unique specialty.
+Later, Fung sees Sing beat up some men using a soccer ball and Kung Fu.
+This gets Fung's attention, and knowing about a football competition with a huge prize money, Fung decides to get Sing and form a football team to win the money.
+Sing agrees, but to form the team, he decides to enroll his other Kung Fu brothers, each with their own unique specialty.

-Together they form a football team which after much training were good enough to enter into the competition.
+Together, they form a football team, which, after much training, is good enough to enter the competition.

-So, maybe I over hyped my childhood memory of this film.
+So, maybe I overhyped my childhood memory of this film.
 Or maybe because back then we watched movies like this in a group, whatever it was that made me remember this movie as a hit is gone now.
-This movie was the bomb in the past and I should have left it alone there.
+This movie was the bomb in the past, and I should have left it there.

-The movie is a critical and commercial success, but if I am to review this movie based on what I know today, the rating of 5/10 which is this high because of the nostalgic effect this movie had on me.
+The movie was a critical and commercial success, but if I were to review it based on what I know today, the rating of 5/10 is this high because of the nostalgic effect it had on me.

 0 comments: